 I think the way they use light to reveal their subjects is quite captivating.
 Their work draws you in, there's poetry in their dark aesthetic.
 Good photography has a bit of mystery, and asks questions, I like to bring that into my own work if I can.

 As a child I had a passion for drawing and painting, this was encouraged by my Nan, whose sister was a painter.
 I often found myself looking at art books and wondering what it would have been like to have been in those paintings.

 How have you observed our current day domestic life and relationship with nature and food has changed since then?

 By and large the supermarket has taken the joy out of food.
 Every carrot, potato and bean has been standardised.
 The amount of packaging is crazy.
 All the meat is cut and packaged.

 The path back to a real animal has been removed, and our responsibility with it.

 Animals which are culled are just wasted and left to rot.
 When you go to a farmers market you see what's in season and the food tastes and looks so much more vibrant, its totally amazing sometimes the different shapes and sizes of produce.
 There is a shift to people wanting to obtain free-range and artisan produce and this can only be a good thing.

 How did you select your still life subjects?

 I bought props from auctions and looked for free-range and seasonal food from farmers markets.
-We wanted to portray food as it really exists and capture its beauty.
-In the case of the rabbits I wanted to reflect what could be eaten but goes to waste.
+I wanted to portray food as it really exists and capture its beauty.
+In the case of the rabbits and kangaroo, I wanted to reflect what could be eaten but goes to waste.